FDA Qualified Health Claim

-Make your heart and taste buds happy by adding macadamia nuts to your diet.
-There are are many scientific studies that support macadamias’ benefits in helping to prevent heart disease.
-Royal Hawaiian believes that there is supportive, but not conclusive, scientific research that shows eating 1.5 ounces per day of macadamia nuts, as part of a diet low in saturated fat and cholesterol and not resulting in increased intake of saturated fat or calories may reduce the risk of heart disease.
+"Supportive but not conclusive research shows that eating 1.5 ounces per day of macadamia nuts, as part of a diet low in saturated fat and cholesterol and not resulting in increased intake of saturated fat or calories may reduce the risk of coronary heart disease."
+See nutritional information for fat (and calorie) content.

 Number One Killer